 Early Termination Fee – ensure this is not excessive (if it even applies)

-Monthly Fee – Almost all merchants serviced by card payment processors pay flat rate monthly fee
+Monthly Fee – Almost all merchants serviced by card payment processors pay a flat-rate monthly fee

 How do I Get a Merchant Bank Account?

 Open a direct MID today!
 Click here to apply now.
 We will process your information and get back to you with a status update within 4-5 days.

-You can also speak with one our merchant bank account experts if you wish.
+You can also speak with one of our merchant account experts if you wish.
 Just call on 1-800-419-1772 and our friendly team of professionals will be delighted to answer all your queries.